yCodeTech/phpcs-standard/README.md

 ### yCodeTech.Commenting.FunctionComment

-Functions that return a value must have a `@return` docblock tag.
+Functions that return a value must have a `@return` docblock tag (nested anonymous function and closure returns will be ignored).

 <table>
   <tr>